 Meet the Expert

 Unsure if you need to take vitamin A supplements?
 Morgyn Clair, a registered dietitian at Sprint Kitchen, says that a sufficient amount of vitamin A can be obtained from food sources.
 "Because it can be 'overdosed,' it's not recommended to supplement with," she says.
-The Mayo Clinic explains that too much vitamin A can be harmful, and that vitamin A supplements primarily benefit people who have "a poor or limited diet or who have a condition that increases the need for vitamin A, such as pancreatic disease, eye disease, or measles."
+Too much vitamin A can be harmful, but some individuals may need vitamin A supplements.
+Individuals who suffer from malnutrition, who have a pancreatic disorder, inflammatory disease, or measles are likely to benefit from vitamin A supplementation.

 If you take too much vitamin A in the form of supplements, you may experience nausea, vomiting, blurry vision, and vertigo.
 Over the long term, taking too much vitamin A can bring about symptoms like skin irritation, joint and bone pain, birth defects, bone thinning, liver damage, and more.